IQSS/dataverse-docker/doc/installation.rst

 =========================================

-Prerequisites: SSH to the VM as the administrator and make sure that you have sudo rights to install the following:
+Prerequisites: SSH to the working VM as the administrator and make sure that you have sudo rights to install the following:

 - [Docker and Docker-compose](https://https://www.docker.com/)
 * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)